What is Gamma Knife radiosurgery?

 • acoustic neuroma

-Gamma Knife radiosurgery has shown some promise for treating conditions such as tremor and rigidity related to Parkinson’s disease, epilepsy, and chronic pain.
+Gamma Knife radiosurgery has shown some promise for treating conditions such as tremor and rigidity related to Parkinson’s disease, and epilepsy.

 Risks of the Procedure